Blog | Personal Finance

 What does this show us?

 Many millennials have a very low amount of financial intelligence, and what knowledge they do have about money stems from the old rules of money that no longer work.
-This confirms what Kim has written before, that millennials need a new financial game plan.
+This confirms that millennials need a new financial game plan.

 To say this research is concerning would be an understatement.
 In the new world of money, savers will always be losers… and we can’t afford to have our largest generation being financial losers.